Crimson Tide vs. Aztecs: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Alabama vs. San Diego State: Betting Trends, Record ATS, Home/Road Splits - Sweet 16

-A Sweet 16 NCAA Tournament matchup between the No. 1 Alabama Crimson Tide (31-5) and No. 5 San Diego State Aztecs (29-6) will determine one of the squads heading to the South Region bracket final when it tips off on Friday at KFC Yum!
-Center, starting at TBA.
-Bookmakers think Alabama will emerge victorious in this one, naming the as 7.5-point favorites.
-The matchup has a point total of 136.5.
+A Sweet 16 matchup features the No. 1 seed Alabama Crimson Tide (31-5) playing as 7.5-point favorites against the No. 5 seed San Diego State Aztecs (29-6) on Friday at KFC Yum!
+Center.
+The NCAA Tournament matchup tips off at 6:30 PM on TBS, with the winner moving on to the South Region bracket final.
+The matchup has an over/under of 135.5.

 Alabama vs. San Diego State Odds & Info